2021–22 Euro Hockey Tour: Channel One Cup

-The 2021 Channel One Cup was played between 16–19 December 2021.
+The 2021 Channel One Cup was played between 15–19 December 2021.
 Seven matches were played in Moscow, Russia and one match in Prague, Czech Republic.
 This tournament also included Canada as well as the regular 4 EHT teams: Czech Republic, Finland, Russia and Sweden.
-The host nation Russia played 4 matches while the rest of the teams played 3 matches and the extra match was not taken into account when considering the cup champion.
-Since Finland did not play against Sweden, Russia - Sweden match is not considered for the championship, and therefore Finland won the championship even though Russia has more points in the standings table, since Finland defeated Russia in their match.
+The host nation Russia played 4 matches while the rest of the teams played 3 matches.
+Places were determined based on a percentage of points scored.